Menu

 Hearing is critical to your baby's brain development!
 Hearing builds the foundation for listening, talking, literacy, critical thinking, and other important skills.
 Parents need to know the status of their baby’s hearing so they can make sure their baby doesn’t miss a moment of listening and learning.

-That’s why almost every baby has a newborn hearing screening (NHS) shortly after birth.
+That’s why almost every baby has a newborn hearing screening (NHS) before leaving the hospital.
 Make sure you know the results of your baby’s screening so you know your next steps.
 If they failed their screening—or you're not sure of the results—follow up with your pediatrician right away and ask about a hearing screening or an appointment with a pediatric audiologist.

 When You Should Consider Getting Your Baby’s Hearing Tested